A common question we get is “Why is my dentist asking me about how I sleep?”

 The long answer has a few parts.

-1. Dr. Eagar first became interest in treating sleep apnea because his wife would frequently fall asleep at stoplights!
+1. Dr. Eagar first became interested in treating sleep apnea because his wife would frequently fall asleep at stoplights!
 Scary, right?
 She was tested for sleep apnea but her AHI score was under 5 so she was told she was fine and didn’t need treatment.
 Dr. Eagar wanted to help his wife.
 He researched the topic and started to attend courses on sleep apnea.

 2. Dentists are in a prime position to screen for sleep apnea, in a lot of cases, patients see their dentist more regularly than their primary care doctor.